jmrphy/other-life-nano/src/content/blog/spinoza.md

 <h3 id="secrets-teaching">D. Paid teaching laid the social and psychological ground for his writing career</h3>
 <p>While lens-grinding was his mainstay, Spinoza also engaged in paid teaching, particularly at the beginning of his career.
 Teaching provided supplemental income but the real benefits were social and pyschological.
 After leaving the family business and community, he needed to support himself while learning lens-grinding.
 He worked for a time as an assistant teacher at the Latin school run by Franciscus van den Enden in Amsterdam (see <a href="#networks-amsterdam-enden">Section III.A.2</a>).
 This experience was formative:
-> "working at the school as an assistant teacher in the mid-1650s may well have been the aspect of his encounter with Van den Enden with the greatest impact on Spinoza's subsequent life, not least through his lasting association with several younger pupils who later played a role in his life..."
+> "working at the school as an assistant teacher in the mid-1650s may well have been the aspect of his encounter with Van den Enden with the greatest impact on Spinoza's subsequent life..."
 > — Prof Jonathan I. Israel - Spinoza, Life and Legacy-Oxford University Press (2023) (1).pdf

 Later, while residing near Leiden (see <a href="#networks-rijnsburg-leiden">Section III.B.3</a>), students from the university sought him out for private lessons in geometry and Cartesian philosophy.
 According to Bontekoe, this teaching context directly led to the creation of his first published work: